This article is brought to you by Aura.

 Reporting tax identity fraud tells the authorities to discard the previous tax report filed in your name.
 But that doesn’t mean you don’t need to file and pay your taxes.
 As part of the recovery process, you’ll need to file an accurate report as soon as you can — and pay any taxes that you owe.

-The IRS will not let you e-file your new tax return, so you’ll have to send it by mail.
-Consult this list of IRS taxpayer return addresses in each state, and make sure you’re sending your return to the proper location depending on your situation (for example, whether or not you’re enclosing payment with your return).
+Note: After identity theft, the IRS will not let you e-file your new tax return, so you’ll have to send it by mail.
+Consult this list of IRS taxpayer return addresses in each state, and make sure you’re sending your return to the proper location.

 💪 Don’t get stuck dealing with tax identity theft alone.
 Every Aura plan includes 24/7 access to U.S.-based White Glove Fraud Resolution specialists as well as $1 million insurance for eligible losses due to identity theft.
-Try Aura risk free today and get the support you need.
+Try Aura free for 14 days.

 You may find that scam artists have used your identity to open new bank accounts or take out loans in your name.